Skip to content

 try {

-const result = await runtime.resume(blueprint, serializedContext, resumeData)
+const result = await flow.resume(runtime, serializedContext, resumeData)

 if (result.errors) {